AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 #### Scopes validation

-Once IMS authentication has been enabled for an action, the only way to allow access to the action is by specifying a list of IMS scopes or client IDs that are permitted to invoke the action.
+Once IMS authentication has been enabled for an action, the only way to allow access to it is by specifying a list of IMS scopes or client IDs permitted to invoke the action.

 The following code snippet demonstrates how to configure access using a standard Swagger file and the `security` object: